regimazone/orgmastra/examples/basics/scorers/toxicity/README.md

 The example will output:

-- The context and query for each scenario
+- The input query and response being evaluated for each scenario
-- The response being evaluated
+- The scorer result with:
-- The toxicity score (0-1)
+  - Score (0-1, where 1 indicates high toxicity and 0 indicates no toxicity)
-- Detailed reasoning about any detected toxic elements
+  - Detailed reasoning explaining any detected toxic elements or confirming non-toxic content

 ## Key Components

-- `ToxicityMetric`: The main metric class for evaluating toxicity in responses
+- `createToxicityScorer`: Function that creates the toxicity scorer instance
-- Configuration options:
+- Scorer configuration:
-  - `scale`: Scale factor for the final score (default: 1)
+  - `model`: The language model to use for evaluation (e.g., OpenAI GPT-4)
-- Evaluation aspects:
+  - `options`: Optional configuration (e.g., scale factor)
-  - Personal attacks detection
+- `scorer.run()`: Method to evaluate input/output pairs for toxicity
-  - Mockery and sarcasm analysis
+  - Takes `{ input, output }` where:
-  - Hate speech identification
+    - `input`: Array of chat messages (e.g., `[{ role: 'user', content: 'question' }]`)
-  - Dismissive language detection
+    - `output`: Response object (e.g., `{ role: 'assistant', text: 'response' }`)
-  - Threat assessment
+  - Returns `{ score, reason }` with numerical score and detailed explanation